nus-cs2103-AY2425S1/tp/docs/UserGuide.md

    * `list ph` : Lists all potential hires.

-   * `add ph n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01` : Adds a contact named `John Doe` to the Address Book.
+   * `employee n/John Doe p/81234567 a/21 Lower Kent Ridge Rd e/pohjunkang@gmail.com d/Department of communications and informatics r/Head of communications and Informatics ced/01-01-2021` : Adds an employee named `John Doe` to StaffSync.

    * `delete ph 1` : Deletes the 1st potential hire shown in the current list.